 - Certificate in Negotiation and Conflict Resolution (16 credits)

 - The Certificate in Negotiation and Conflict Resolution serves as the foundation of the master’s program.
 In as little as eight months, students can learn effective techniques to engage and manage conflict.
 Decide to go for master’s later?
 Only a few more classes can get you there.

 - Primarily offered online with a five-day residency.
-Some classes may be available on-campus.

 - Certificate in Health Care Collaboration and Conflict Management (16 credits)

 - Ineffective approaches to conflict resolution can lead to jeopardizing the top priority in health care: Patient safety.
 Creighton University’s Certificate in Health Care Collaboration and Conflict Management prepares health care professionals to effectively handle conflict from consumer, legal, and professional standpoints.

 - Bachelor of Arts in Justice and Society / MS Negotiation and Conflict Resolution

 - Bachelor of Science in Business Administration / MS Negotiation and Conflict Resolution

 - Master of Arts in Ministry / MS Negotiation and Conflict Resolution